kseistrup/doomsday/README.md

 # doomsday
-Get Doomsday for a gived year
+Get Doomsday for a given year